Double Inlet Left Ventricle

-In a normal heart, blood that needs oxygen enters the right atrium and right ventricle of the heart through the vena cavas.
-From there, it travels to the lungs via the pulmonary artery to pick up oxygen.
+In a normal heart, blood that needs oxygen is received in the right atrium from large veins called vena cava, then enters the right ventricle which pumps the blood to the lungs via the pulmonary artery to pick up oxygen.
 Blood that has picked up oxygen from the lungs returns to the heart at the left atrium where it is collected and passed into the left ventricle that then pumps this oxygenated blood through the a large artery called the aorta to the rest of the body.

 Babies born with a double inlet left ventricle usually have a functioning left ventricle and a small right ventricle.
 The right ventricle usually has limited function.
 Both atria supply blood to the left ventricle.
 As a result, oxygen-rich blood and oxygen-poor blood mix together in your baby’s heart.
 The mixed blood flows to your baby’s lungs and body.

 How common is double inlet left ventricle?

 Double inlet left ventricle is very rare.
 The condition occurs in 0.05 to 0.1 of every 1,000 live births.
 It accounts for about 1% of all congenital heart issues.

 What are the symptoms of double inlet left ventricle?